Specify CPU options for an Amazon EC2

 -

-example, to specify the default CPU core count for an
+example, to specify the default CPU core count for anr7i.4xlargeinstance, specify a value of8.

 New-EC2Instance `